News Link - May 2, 2013

 Parking Permits for Summer Term Now on Sale

 Obtaining parking permits for the summer term will be done through an online process in myCNM.
 Paid parking permits will cost $43.
 After going through the online process, you can pay for the permit online or pay at the Cashier’s Office.
 The permits must be picked up at the Cashier’s Office whether you pay online or at the Cashier’s Office.
 Individuals picking up permits at the Cashier’s Office must show their driver’s license and CNM ID.
 The paper form process is no longer available.
 Those who have the cost of a paid parking permit automatically deducted from your paycheck do not have to go through the online process.
-Please click here for directions on how to complete the online process for obtaining a parking permit for the summer term.
 If you have questions, call ext.
 51622.